 I-pads and Computer Use: This is a heavy technology year for your child.
 The addition of I-pads has enabled us to personalize learning and add an important component to academic instruction.
 In addition, I would like your child to be able to improve word processing this year.
 They will be doing a lot on the I-pads! ******I highly encourage you to consider allowing i-pads to go home with your child.
 There are many wonderful apps and learning opportunities for your child to access.

-Organization and Supplies: I expect that students can manage materials successfully in fourth grade.
-I have provided many supplies, however, several personal supplies for your child are encouraged.
+Organization and Supplies: I expect that students can manage materials successfully at this age level.
+Purchasing personal supplies for your child is encouraged.
 They are listed on the supplies section of this website.

 A Note about pencils...